-Although funding and other resources will be constrained in 2024, IT executives will need to invest in AI and genAI solutions, cybersecurity, DevSecOps, DataOps, data center efficiency and sustainability, and other process improvements.
-This will help contain costs, mitigate the skills shortage, enhance compliance, increase flexibility and responsiveness, minimize risks, and improve resource utilization.
+Although funding and other resources will be constrained in 2025, IT executives will need to invest significantly in AI and genAI solutions, cybersecurity, DevSecOps, DataOps, data center efficiency and sustainability, and other process improvements.
+These investments are needed to remain competitive in a rapidly changing world that is embracing genAI applications and tools.
+It will simultaneously help contain costs, mitigate the skills shortage, enhance compliance, increase flexibility and responsiveness, minimize risks, and improve resource utilization.